GaryLeeONE/f1quickstart/main.md

 Just a bit of recent news to let you know what everyone in the paddock is talking about:

 - Arguably the biggest news: F1 will introduce a big overhaul of technical regulations for next season (2022).
 The cars will look [quite different](https://www.formula1.com/en/latest/article.fia-announce-new-f1-regulations-to-be-delayed-until-2022.1lwtaLmpNcQd0z9SnMEyK8.html).
-This is mainly to let the teams close up and improve the quality of racing.
+This is mainly to close the performance gaps between the teams and improve the quality of racing.
+Additionally,
 - In the 2021 Season, F1 will trial what's called "sprint qualifying" for three GPs this year.
-Basically, they want to try out a 1/3 race (100km) to replace traditional [elimination qualifying](#qualifying).
+Basically, they want to try out a 1/3 race (100km) to replace traditional qualifying [as previously described](#qualifying).
 - Honda will quit F1 after the 2021 season.
 Red Bull has acquired their engine business to form Red Bull Powertrain, so they can technically be considered as a works team.

 ## More F1-related Content

 - Obviously, [r/formula1](https://www.reddit.com/r/formula1/).
 (Also maybe, [r/formuladank](https://www.reddit.com/r/formuladank/))
-- The official [F1 YouTube Channel](https://www.youtube.com/user/Formula1) is awesome.
-You got the multi-million dollar production quality, and also the interesting content and ideas like a really good fan-made channel.
-- A British YouTuber [Chain Bear](https://www.youtube.com/user/chainbearf1) has great videos explaining how everything works in F1, including the technical stuff, race strategy, etc. Love it.
 - The Netflix show [Drive to Survive](https://www.netflix.com/title/80204890) has attracted a large number of new fans from the US recently.
 It's really well made, in fact the only reason I subscribe to Netflix for 1 month every year.
 There's quite a lot of drama, although also some forced and manufactured drama.
 It covers many more interesting characters and stories in the paddock than what I can include in this guide.
 All in all a very good show.
 Season 3 premieres on March 19.
+- The official [F1 YouTube Channel](https://www.youtube.com/user/Formula1) is awesome.
+You got the multi-million dollar production quality, and also the interesting content that fans want to see.
+- YouTuber [Chain Bear](https://www.youtube.com/user/chainbearf1) has great videos explaining how everything works in F1, including the technical stuff, race strategy, etc. Love it.
+- For all sorts of funny hijinks, go to [Out of Context F1](https://www.youtube.com/channel/UCeL5SSTtkr7xEePMzqHaqZA).
 - Some pretty reliable websites and media outlets: [Autosport.com](https://www.autosport.com/), [The Race](https://the-race.com/), [RaceFans.net](https://www.racefans.net/), [Motorsport.com](https://www.motorsport.com/), to name a few.
+Some articles have paywalls.